learn-the-web/topics/accessibility-checklist/index.md

       - 'Animations can be stopped.'
       - 'No presentational elements are read by accessibility tools.'
       - 'Timed functionality can be controlled.'
-      - 'Required form elements are denoted.'
+      - 'Required & optional form elements are denoted.'

   - title: 'Images & media'
     items: